eid21eb/blade_mode_shapes/index.md

 # Blade 1 Mode Shapes

 This page displays animated mode shapes of Blade 1, Modes 1–5.
+The speed of each GIF is scaled proportionately to its mode's natural frequency.
+Approx 780x slower than real time.

 <table>
   <tr>